-Base rent under the Alameda Lease beginning on February 1, 2020 is \$72,676 per month and will increase by approximately 3% annually on every February 1 thereafter during the lease term.

-In addition to base rent, Lineage will pay a pro rata portion of increases in certain expenses, including real property taxes, utilities (to the extent not separately metered to the leased space) and the landlord's operating expenses, over the amounts of those expenses incurred by the landlord.
-As security for the performance of its obligations under the Alameda Lease, Lineage provided the landlord with a security deposit of approximately \$424,000, which was reduced to \$78,000 on January 24, 2019 in accordance with the terms of the lease.
-The security deposit amount is considered restricted cash and \$78,000 is included in deposits and other long-term assets as of March 31, 2020 (see Note 2).
+In December 2015, Lineage entered into leases of office and laboratory space located in two buildings in Alameda, California (the "Alameda Leases") comprised of 22,303 square feet (the "1010 Atlantic Premises") and 8,492 square feet (the "1020 Atlantic Premises").
+Base rent under the Alameda Leases beginning on February 1, 2020 was \$72,676 per month with annual increases of approximately 3%.
+In addition to base rent, Lineage paid a pro rata portion of increases in certain expenses, including real property taxes, utilities (to the extent not separately metered to the leased space) and the landlord's operating expenses, over the amounts of those expenses incurred by the landlord.
+As security for its obligations, Lineage provided the landlord with a security deposit of approximately \$424,000, which was reduced to \$78,000 on January 24, 2019 in accordance with the terms of the lease.
+The security deposit amount is considered restricted cash and is included in deposits and other long-term assets as of September 30, 2020 (See Note 2).